Euro zone bond markets stabilise after ECB rate blow

 Finland, Greece and Ireland are scheduled for rating reviews after the market close, with the focus on Finland, which may drop out of AAA bond indexes if Fitch downgrades it.

-Finland’s 10-year yields were down 5 bps, in line with most euro zone peers, trading at 0.50 percent.
-(Additional reporting by John Geddie; Editing by Toby Chopra)
+Finland’s 10-year yields were down 6 bps, in line with most euro zone peers, trading at 0.49 percent.
+(Editing by Louise Ireland)